input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 :::caution

 - `User=cardano`:
   Replace this value with the correct user.
-We assume that the user used to run the **Cardano node** is `cardano`.
+Here, we assume that the user running the **Cardano node** is `cardano`.
 The **Mithril signer** must imperatively run with the same user.

 - In the `/opt/mithril/mithril-signer.env` env file:
   - `KES_SECRET_KEY_PATH=/cardano/keys/kes.skey`: replace `/cardano/keys/kes.skey` with the path to your Cardano `KES secret key` file